Determinations of angular stiffness in rotational optical tweezers: Parameters influencing angular stiffness and rotational dynamics

-The theoretical expressions used in stochastic analysis techniques are derived from the equation of motion (Eq.~\ref{eqn:noninertial_langevin_equation}), in which inertial and hydrodynamic terms are typically neglected.
+The theoretical expressions used in stochastic analysis techniques are derived from the equation of motion (Eq.~\ref{eqn:noninertial_langevin_equation}), in which inertial and hydrodynamic terms are often ignored.
 While this is a valid approximation for most optical trapping experiments, these effects become increasingly relevant at higher frequencies and can introduce systematic errors if omitted.
-In the translational case, \citet{berg-sorensen_power_2004} argued that hydrodynamic corrections should always be included when fitting the position power spectrum when precision is important.
+In the translational case, \citet{berg-sorensen_power_2004} argued that hydrodynamic corrections should always be included when fitting the position power spectrum and precision is important.
 It is therefore necessary to reassess the relative contributions of these effects in the rotational regime.

 The full power spectrum model that considers these effects is given by: \begin{widetext} \end{widetext} where $f_i$ is the characteristic rate associated with the inertia dissipation, and $\gamma(f)$ is the frequency-dependent drag coefficient that accounts for hydrodynamic effects.
 This expression (Eq.~\ref{eqn:psd_ballistic}) is valid for both translational and rotational motion in one dimension, assuming appropriate substitutions as outlined in Table 1 of \citet{watson_interrogating_2025}.
 The frequency-dependent drag coefficients for rotational and translational motion are given by